Open World Research Initiative consortium

-The strand is based within the University of Manchester’s Multilingual Manchester strategic initiative, founded in 2010, which has developed a unique model of civic university engagement with language, bringing together teaching and research with social responsibility and community outreach.
+The strand was based within the University of Manchester’s Multilingual Manchester strategic initiative, founded in 2010, which developed a unique model of civic university engagement with language, bringing together teaching and research with social responsibility and community outreach.

 Cross-Language Dynamics: Reshaping Community

 Drawing on the examples of Greater Manchester and comparison sites including Melbourne, Jerusalem, Istanbul, and Hamburg, the strand theorised the way in which language needs are assessed and articulated, modes in which language provisions are planned and delivered, and transformations in users’ language repertoires and attitudes to language.
 We drew on a combination of research methods to investigate multilingual communicative events and communicative spaces, private and public discourse around multilingualism, and frameworks that facilitate and regulate agent-client interaction in multilingual settings.
 Our interests included the emergence and maintenance of multilingual repertoires, language convergence and para-linguistic structures, micro-site analysis of interpreter-mediated communication, mapping ESOL and interpreting provisions, linguistic landscapes, as well as language practices in local communities, with special attention to ‘diasporic’ multi-lect cases including Arabic, Kurdish, Yiddish, Romani, Chinese, Urdu/Panjabi and other languages.
 The project also developed a set of digital tools to capture and assess language needs and language skills and to monitor and evaluate language provisions and policies.
 Consortium partnerships revolved around surveys of the uptake of modern languages at higher education institutions (SOAS), embedding film into the modern languages curriculum (MMU), and examining the delivery of public sector interpreting provisions (Swansea).